 If you are willing to head out to Petaling Jaya (around 30 minutes drive from downtown), the undisputed most popular place for nasi lemak is Village Park Nasi Lemak (5, Jalan SS 21/37, Damansara Utama, 47400 Petaling Jaya, Selangor, Open daily: 6:30AM to 7:30PM).

-After you walking tour of Kampung Baru, head to Publika for a nice contrast.
+After your nasi lemak binge, head to Publika for a nice contrast.
 This sprawling shopping mall differs from the ones you find in Bukit Bintang in the sense that it specializes in independent brands and food outlets.
 You’ll find plenty of hipster cafes here as well.
 Places to check out include Coffeestain by Joseph, Coffee Societe and Namoo.

 In the late afternoon, head to KLCC to check out Aquaria KLCC, the educational and family-friendly oceanarium located mere minutes from the Petronas Towers.
 This 5,600 sqm complex features several zones showcasing the rich marine life in Malaysian waters.
 The highlight here is the 90 meter underwater tunnel where you can see sharks, manta rays and other underwater creatures as they gather above and beside you (you can get discounted tickets here).